What vaping does to your body as UK moves to ban disposable vapes

 Statistics revealed that more people aged 16 to 24 in Britain are using e-cigarettes – with a sharp rise among young women – which experts have described as "worrying".

-Vapes used by children were found to have high levels of lead, nickel and chromium, BBC News unearthed last year.
+Vapes used by children were found to have high levels of lead, nickel and chromium, BBC News unearthed in 2022.
 E-cigarettes confiscated from pupils at Baxter College in Kidderminster were tested in a lab, revealing shocking results.

 Those using them could be inhaling more than twice the daily safe amount of lead and nine times the safe amount of nickel, while some vapes also contain harmful chemicals similar to those found in cigarette smoke.